sgrontflix/roundrobintournament/README.md

 ## Notes

-Add your competitors inside of `competitors` at line 2.
+Put your competitors inside of `competitors` at line 2.